GoogleCloudPlatform/healthcare/deploy/README.md

 NOTE: if remote audit logs failed to deploy due to this error then you will need to re-deploy the audit logs project first.

+## Additional samples
+- [Dicom adapters](https://github.com/GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter) may be deployed as gke_workload resource, sample configuration may be found in this [repository](https://github.com/GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/tree/master/samples)